codelibs/fess-docs/en/14.2/config/analyzer.rst

 Analyzer settings are registered and created for the fess index in the app/WEB-INF/classes/fess_indices/fess.json file if the fess index doesn't exist when |Fess| is started.
 For information on configuring Analyzers, please refer to the OpenSearch Analyzer documentation.

 Analyzer settings have a significant impact on search results.
 If you intend to modify the Analyzer, it's recommended to do so with an understanding of how Lucene's Analyzers work or consult with commercial support.

-These changes mainly involve minor phrasing adjustments to improve clarity and readability.